 And thanks to the fact that Delft still boosts so many historical buildings (including some from Johannes Vermeer's times), you really feel as if you've stepped back in time here…

-Just as in former times and in the film, the square in front of the Town Hall still hosts a market several times a week.
+And just as in former times and in the film, the square in front of the Town Hall still hosts a market several times a week.

-A few steps from here, next to the Vermeer Centrum in the Voldesgracht street, you will also find the old Meat Hall, where Griet goes shopping for meat and meets her "match" Pieter (no pun intended). 🙂
+A few steps from here, next to the Vermeer Centrum museum in the Voldesgracht street, you will find the old Meat Hall, where Griet goes shopping for meat and meets her "match" Pieter (no pun intended). 🙂

 Furthermore, you can spot the steps of the stone bridge that Griet walks across in the film (if you stand in front of the Vermeer Centrum, turn right and walk along the Voldesgracht until you reach the back of the New Church).

-2. Get yourself the Vermeer Combiticket
+2. Get yourself a Vermeer Combiticket

 The Vermeer Combiticket covers all of Delft's main sightseeing attractions and of course all sights related to Johannes Vermeer at a fraction of the cost you would pay for each ticket separately.
 It includes entry to:

-- the Vermeer Centrum Delft, which exhibits copies of all of Vermeer's known paintings in chronological order and provides lots of information about his life, the times he lived in and the city of Delft! (an audio guide is included)
+- the Vermeer Centrum Delft, which exhibits copies of all of Vermeer's known paintings in chronological order and provides lots of information about his life, the times he lived in and the city of Delft! (an audio guide is included,too)

 - the Nieuwe Kerk (New Church), where Johannes Vermeer was baptised